Trees and substantial vegetation close to your property can cause subsidence, heave and other damage. Will your home insurance cover it?

 Most home insurance policies offer subsidence cover as standard.

 Removing a mature tree from dry ground can cause more damage than leaving it alone, as it could lead to ‘heave’.

 This is where the water balance in the soil has become reliant on moisture being removed by the tree's roots - if the tree is removed the soil will swell with additional moisture.

-Before removing mature trees seek professional advice from a qualified arborist or surveyor.
+If you’re worried about a tree causing subsidence or if you’re considering removing mature trees seek professional advice from a qualified arborist or surveyor.

 This particularly applies if the tree's existence pre-dates your property.

 There shouldn't be any reason to cut down a healthy tree whose roots are causing no problems.